msrd0/QSL/README.md

 Currently only `int` and `uint` are supported as primary keys.
 In future versions, more types might be supported.

-## `qsldump`
+## `spisdump`

-If you have an existing database and want to generate it's definition file, you can use the `qsldump` tool.
+If you have an existing database and want to generate it's definition file, you can use the `spisdump` tool.
 It will connect to the database, load all tables and dump their structure.

 ```
-Usage: qsldump [options] <db-name>
+Usage: spisdump [options] <db-name>
-Dump QSL for an existing database
+Dump SPIS for an existing database

 Options:
   -h, --help             Displays this help.